cloudflare/cloudflare-docs/content/fundamentals/data-products/analytics-integrations/new-relic/index.md

 ## Task 2 - View the Cloudflare Dashboards

 You can view your dashboards on the New Relic dashboard page.
-They include:
+The dashboards include the following information:

 ### Overview